oeway/pyotritonclient/codex-instructions.md

     ) -> exectue the model (specified by model_name) on the server and return results.

 Currently, the server https://ai.imjoy.io/triton supports the following models:
     1. "cellpose-python" for image segmentation with the cellpose model, it requires two inputs, the first one is a image numpy array with 3 dimensions and the data type should be float32, the second one is a dictionary for the parameters, the available parameters is "diameter" for specifiy the object size and "channels" to specify the cell and nuclei channel, the default channels value is [1, 2].
-The returned results is a dictionary contains a key named "mask" for the mask image.
+The returned results is a dictionary contains a key named "mask" (results["mask"]) for the mask image.
 To display the image, use "plt.imshow(mask[0, :, :])".
     2. "stardist" for image segmentation with the stardist model: similar to "cellpose-python", it also requires two inputs and has the same input format, however, the second input should be an empty dictionary.
 The returned results is the same as cellpose model.

 To train cellpose models, here is an example: